 There is a female (the Beloved) and a male narrative voice in this poem.
 This poem’s theme is about love, desire, physical attraction, and seeking and finding.
 The poem is an allegory about Christ and his beloved the church that Paul writes about in Ephesians 5: 25-33.
 It’s about God’s gift of love, a transcendent gift that points to his love for us that is an unending love much like the end of the poem which is open-ended.

 People often think they are experiencing love discovered in that first flowering stage of infatuation.
 This couple in Song of Songs felt similar emotions.
 But they did not marry because of this.
 In fact, the woman sends him away two times.
-Since ancient era, people also considered love as a decision (arranged marriages for example).
-To achieve the enduring-kind-of-happy-everlasting-kind of love, it is to acknowledge this is part of the formula.
+Since ancient era, people also considered love as a decision (like in arranged marriages for example, or those who taking commitment serious in marriage).
+To achieve the enduring kind-of-happily-everlasting-kind of love, it is to acknowledge this is part of the formula.

 C. S. Lewis describes the emotion of love in Mere Christianity: